nelo-crypto/nelo-crypto/README.md

 [Telegram Scrapper](https://github.com/nelo-crypto/telegram-scrapper) - A simple working example of a possible Telegram Scrapper using Axios and the Cheerio packages

 I have other repositories and ideas I'm working on but the first presentable version is still not ready.

+## Donations

+If you found any of my stuff useful and want me to keep it alive, this is my EVM address.

+EVM Address: 0x26b9fD8EF7a6d2f0612D4953CE7A06Fe8d90dd66